 |18 hrs. of scheduled games*||admission** + t-shirt|

 * Only scheduled games, approved by staff and submitted in time to appear in our printed program, count toward this reward.
 The games have to actually run, with real players showing up.
-The deadline to get into the printed program is generally mid July.

 **The Admission refund does not include the $10 Dragonflight membership fee included in online ticket costs, nor hotel or other fees.
 T-shirt rewards are limited to quantity and sizes on hand at the convention.